AdnanAliMumtaz/AdnanAliMumtaz/README.md

 # 💫 About Me:
-As a passionate and driven second-year Computer Science student, I am constantly seeking opportunities to enhance my skills and gain valuable industry experience.
-With a strong academic background and a keen interest in exploring diverse areas of Computer Science, particularly Artificial Intelligence, I am proficient in C++, C#, Python, and .NET framework development.
-My expertise in Agile methodologies and Software Development using Engineering principles further bolsters my capabilities.<br><br>#ComputerScience #ArtificialIntelligence #SoftwareDevelopment #AgileMethodologies
+Final year Computer Science student with a passion for coding and a strong desire to become a Software Engineer.
+Proficient in C++, C#, HTML, CSS, JavaScript, Python, and SQL, I'm well-equipped to tackle real-world software challenges.
+Currently, I'm diving into Flutter and Java to expand my skill set.
+Let's connect and explore opportunities to innovate together!<br><br>#ComputerScience #ArtificialIntelligence #SoftwareDevelopment #AgileMethodologies

 ## 🌐 Socials: